Skip to main content

 Festive

-Sweet roll filled with rich poppy seed paste, often enjoyed during Christmas and Easter.
-The poppy seeds symbolize prosperity and good fortune.
+A sweet rolled cake packed with dense poppy seed paste, brought out mainly at Christmas and Easter.
+The poppy seeds are meant to stand for prosperity and good luck.

 vegetarianContains: WheatContains: DairyContains: Eggs